GalKJ/FAC_Portfolio/learnings/markup.md

 ## 7. Use CSS media queries to ensure content is always presented effectively

 ## 8. Demonstrate a mobile-first approach to designing a website with a great user experience

+Our commits show our mobile first approuch since so many users access site via mobile or tablet.

 ## 9. Create an attractive and accessible colour palette for a project